psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > Dr. Thos.
 Rees, in a letter to the Editor of the *Dysgedydd*, Rev. Herber Evans, says, "That although bred and born within ten miles of Cwm-Aman, he had never heard of this ridiculous superstition."

+When the book came to the attention of the editor in *Bye-Gones* of [February 15th, 1882](https://journals.library.wales/view/2092910/2094771/9#?xywh=-1532%2C-191%2C5763%2C3801), p18, it was almost  as if they were keeping a look out for such references.
+The resulting note can quite easily be read as mocking.

+> Mr. Paxton Hood has made a discovery which many more experienced archaeological authorities have sought after, and failed in the search.
+In a life of the Rev. Christmas Evans, he has recently written, he tells us that there still exists in Caermarthenshire "the Sin Eater," a personage once universal in Wales.
+We thought that belief was finally scotched in the Academy discussion a few years ago.
+Such an accommodating official does not and never did exist in Wales, and the only authority (?) for supposing that one ever existed on the borders was old Aubrey, who tells of a "leane, hungry raskel" in Herefordshire.

-An eagle-eyed correspondent to *Notes and Queries*, [Vol 7 Iss 159, January 13th, 1883](https://archive.org/details/sim_notes-and-queries_1883-01-13_7_159/page/24/mode/2up?q=sin), p25, picked up on the reference and provided a new note on the matter, perhaps unaware of previous mentions of the tradition in earlier volumes.
+A couple of years later, a tardy, if eagle-eyed, correspondent to *Notes and Queries*, [Vol 7 Iss 159, January 13th, 1883](https://archive.org/details/sim_notes-and-queries_1883-01-13_7_159/page/24/mode/2up?q=sin), p25, also picked up on the reference and provided a new note on the matter, direclty quoting Paxton Hood and perhaps unaware of previous mentions of the tradition in earlier volumes of *Notes a& Queries*, although cognisant of similar other traditions reported elsewhere.

 > Welsh Folk-lore: The Sin-Eater.— The following curious scrap of folk-lore occurs in the Rev. Paxton Hood’s book on Christmas Evans, the Preacher of Wild Wales (London, Hodder & Stoughton, 1881) :—
 >